NexStops

 10. Server location

-Our servers are located in the data center of our hosting provider Contabo GmbH in Lauterbourg, Grand Est, France (postal code 67630).
-Processing therefore takes place within the European Union.
-No transfer of your account, route or cargo data to third countries takes place other than via the specific processors listed in Section 4 and 5.
+Our servers are located in the data center of our hosting provider, Contabo GmbH, in Lauterbourg (Grand Est region, France, 67630).
+Processing accordingly takes place within the European Union.
+No transfer of your account, route or cargo data to third countries takes place, other than the specific processors indicated in Sections 4 and 5.

 11. Children

 Our service is not directed at children under 16.
-We do not knowingly collect personal data of children.
-Where the consent of a person under 16 is required, it must be given or authorized by the holder of parental responsibility (Art.
-8 GDPR).
+We do not knowingly collect personal data from children.
+Where the consent of a person under 16 is required, it may be given or authorized in accordance with Art.
+8 GDPR by the person holding parental responsibility.

 12. Automated decision-making

 We do not make automated decisions producing legal effects concerning you.
-Route optimization is purely advisory; the Driver Score is used exclusively internally for training identification and safety monitoring — the decision on any concrete measures is always made by a human company admin.
-See Sections 3.12 and 3.13.
+Route optimization is expressly advisory; the Driver Score serves exclusively internal use — the identification of training needs and safety monitoring — the decision on concrete measures is always made by a natural person (the company admin).
+Details in Sections 3.12 and 3.13.

 13. Changes to this Privacy Policy

-We reserve the right to adapt this Privacy Policy to reflect legal changes or changes in our processing.
-The current version is available at https://nexstops.com/privacy.
-We notify you of material changes by email and via in-app notification at least 30 days before they take effect.
+We reserve the right to adapt this Privacy Policy to the changed legal situation or to changes in our processing practice.
+The version in force at any given time is available at https://nexstops.com/privacy.
+We inform you of material changes by email and in-app notification at least 30 days before they take effect.

 14. Contact